 Work Culture in Japan

-Japan is known for having a very strict work culture.
-Employees are expected to show up exactly on time and work overtime, sometimes without extra pay.
-However many Japanese and foreign workers find their jobs fulfilling and it can be eye-opening to work in a new environment.
+However, many Japanese and foreign workers find their jobs fulfilling, and it can be eye-opening to work in a new environment.